Filed Date: April 6, 2020

 In their request for an injunction, the plaintiffs outlined their desired relief, which included: adequate spacing of inmates (at least 6 ft apart) to maintain proper social distancing, assembling of a three-judge panel to reduce the number of prisoners if other remedies prove inadequate, the institution of a safety plan to prevent additional outbreaks, providing access to disinfecting solutions to clean objects and areas, providing COVID-19 testing, waiving medical co-pays for those experiencing symptoms, waiving charges for medical grievances, preventing retaliation from the defendants for reporting symptoms or seeking redress, providing single-cell quarantine of persons who have come in contact with someone who has coronavirus, isolation with proper medical checks for those with symptoms, and safe housing for the class members without incorporating disciplinary characteristics to such housing moves.

-On August 3, the defendants filed a motion for partial summary judgment, requesting summary judgment on the damages claims and the entirety of the plaintiffs' negligence claims due to qualified immunity.
+On August 3, the defendants filed a motion for partial summary judgment, requesting summary judgment on the damages claims and the entirety of the plaintiffs' negligence claims on the basis of qualified immunity.
 The plaintiffs filed a motion in opposition to summary judgment on October 3, arguing that qualified immunity did not bar their suit and that discretionary immunity was not appropriate.

 The court granted in part and denied in part the defendants’ motion for partial summary judgment on December 15, 2020.
 2020 WL 7364977.
 The court held that the plaintiffs’ negligence claims involving public policy decisions were barred by discretionary immunity, but that the plaintiffs’ challenges to the implementation and enforcement of such decisions were not.
 The court specifically found issues of fact remained regarding the defendants’ alleged failures to implement and enforce the State’s mask, testing, and quarantine policies; to screen employees for COVID-19 and exposure; to provide adequate sanitation and disinfection; to train staff to require adequate sanitation and disinfection; and to ensure adequate social distancing.
 Lastly, the court held that the plaintiffs’ Eighth Amendment claims were not barred by qualified immunity because the plaintiffs had a “clearly established right...to be free from heightened exposure to a serious, easily communicable disease.”
 Whether that right had been violated was a question for the factfinder.